Batterii/objection-paginator/README.md

 ORDER BY and WHERE clauses applied by the paginator.

-If, for example, we have a `height` field in our Person model, but we may or may not now the height of an individual person.
-We can account for this by adding a `nullable: true` to our sort descriptor for the height field:
+If, for example, we have a `height` field in our Person model, but we may or may not know the height of an individual person.
+We can account for this by adding a `nullable: true` to our sort descriptor for the height field, and updating the sort direction to put nulls last.
+The reuslt will be people ordered tallest to shortest, with the people whose height we don't know at the end:

 ```ts
 import {